katie1205/Earthquakes_and_Explosions/README.md

-# Earthquakes and Explosions :collision:
+# :globe: quakes and Explosions :collision:

 In this breif acitivty, I simulated two signal-in-noise time series in R using sinusoidal functions.